-If you’re in the market for a smart electric heater (or radiator) and want something that’s modern and sleek with built in smart features, our Rio Arc and Rio ECO do all that and more!
+If you’re in the market for a smart electric heater (or radiator) and want something that’s modern and sleek with built in smart features, our Rio Eco do all that and more!
 We’re extremely proud of our energy efficient electric heaters and although they’re small, they’re more than effective!

-Simple, hassle-free set-ups and compatibility with Google Assistant, Amazon Alexa, and Apple HomeKit* means that heating your home couldn’t be any easier.
+Simple, hassle-free set-ups and compatibility with Google Assistant and Amazon Alexa means that heating your home couldn’t be any easier.

 If you have any questions regarding our Rio Eco electric radiator, please visit our FAQ page where we have answered a handful of questions, we may have already answered yours!
 If we haven’t already answered yours, please do not hesitate to contact our friendly team today who will be more than happy to help!